emmanuel-battesti/place-bot/README.md

 Each Robot must inherit from the class *RobotAbstract*.
 You have one mandatory member functions: **control()** that will give the action to do for each time step.

 For your calculation in the control() function, it is mandatory to use only the sensor without directly accessing the class members.
-In particular, you should not use the *position* and *angle* variables, but use the *measured_gps_position()* and *measured_compass_angle()* functions to have access to the position and orientation of the robot.
+In particular, you should not use the *position* and *angle* variables, but you should compute an estimated position and orientation of the robot from the odometry data.
 These values are noisy, representing more realistic sensors.

 The true position of the robot can be accessed with the functions *true_position()* and *true_angle()* (or directly with the variable *position* and *angle*), BUT it is only for debugging or logging.